 Polar Express Treats

 It’s an absolute MUST that hot chocolate is served at a Polar Express party.
-Thanks to this 8 cup capacity West Bend Cocoa Grande , it was a cinch.
+Thanks to this hot cocoa machine that keeps it the perfect temperature, it was a cinch.
 I picked up the themed paper goods at Dollar Tree.
 My friend Kara made the cute sugar cookies with beautiful icing!

 I play holiday themed bingo at just about every party I throw.
 I love this particular set of FREE PRINTABLE CHRISTMAS BINGO CARDS because there are 22 different cards!
 You can print them from The Creative Church.